MoserMichael/pythoncourse/README.md

 However it turns out that in LUA there are good gaming libraries, like [LOEVE 2D](https://love2d.org/).
 This teaches us that occasionally there are lots of alternatives in software...
 And LUA has it's visual studio plugin [here](https://marketplace.visualstudio.com/items?itemName=trixnz.vscode-lua) In this reddit discussion ["How good is Lua as a language to teach children programming?"](https://www.reddit.com/r/lua/comments/hygw6j/how_good_is_lua_as_a_language_to_teach_children/) people argue that LUA is the better choice over python.

 On the other hand: accessing a undefined variable in Lua is not an error, such variables get the nil value.
 I think the Python behavior of treating this as an error makes more sense.
+Also Lua likes to do implicit conversion, like converting a string to a number, when used in an arithmetic operation.
+I think this often results in difficult situations, so that type conversion in python makes more sense, to me.

-This argument can go and on, so lets stick with python.
+This kind of argument can go and on, so lets stick with python.